In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 You want to see all the tax deductions your business is eligible for and a separate account makes this easy.
 But don’t give anyone more access to your banking information than they need.

 Once you have your new bank account in place, you might consider accepting credit cards.
-New technology makes it possible to turn your smartphone or tablet into a credit card reader, so that you can accept payments from anywhere.
+New technology makes it possible to accept payments from anywhere.
 This money can then be directed into your business account, making it easier to keep track of.

 By giving customers more payment options, you can expand your business by making yourself more accessible and, hopefully, cut down on the number of payment problems that you run into in the future.